SHAPERS' Institute of Mathematics

 Q1 State law of conservation of mass.

-Ans The mass can neither be created nor destroyed in a chemical reaction.
+mass can neither be created nor destroyed in a chemical reaction.

 Q2 State law of constant proportion.